TheDropouts/TicTacToe/docs/DevelopmentManual.md

 1. Install and run [Git](https://git-scm.com/downloads).
 2. Clone the repository from [TheDropouts](https://github.com/TheDropouts/TicTacToe.git).
-3. Go back to Git and find a desired location to drop the application folder.
+3. Go back to Git terminal and find a desired location to drop the application folder.
 Example command `cd Desktop` (if you want it located on your desktop).
 4. Type and enter this command `git clone https://github.com/TheDropouts/TicTacToe.git` this will make a copy of the repository on the desired location.
 5. You can skip step 3 and 4 and simply go to [TheDropouts](https://github.com/TheDropouts) and download a zipfile containing the application and paste it on a desired location on your computer.
 6. Go to [Node.js](https://nodejs.org/en/) and install the latest Node package manager.

+## Source Control

+Development should been done with feature branching, if a new feature is being made that person has to work on it in a new branch
+No changes are accepted to master until it's been reviewed and accepted.